|

 4. Make sure you know if you need to change trains to get to your final destination.
 If you are switching trains, find out which platform it will depart from.
 You may only have a few minutes to reach it and nothing like rushing and getting on the wrong train.

-5. If planning a trip in advance, you need to be aware that most train reservations can not be made more than 90 days in advance.
+5. If planning a trip in advance, you need to be aware that most international train travel reservations can not be made more than 90 days in advance.
 Some can only be made 60 days in advance.

 6. It is okay to bring your own food and beverages on trains and if on a budget this can be very important.
-There are often vending machines on board, so may wish to stock up on some change for coffee, soda, etc.
+There are often vending machines on board, so you may wish to stock up on some change for coffee, soda, etc.

 7. There are some trains that have quiet zones, so make sure you know which ticket your zone is for.
 If you like to chat a lot, you won’t enjoy the quiet zone.
 NO TALKING!